origami1024/sea-battle/README.md

 24. setting turn timer at match start and between turns
 25. receive hits only 1 per player per turn - preventing cheating
 26. implement the making turn command from client - put data in the base, send back - wait or newturn! and also newturn! to other dude, reset timer
+27. design of waiting between turns - disable turn button, disable possibility to choose hit on the field, loading bar with max time of turn shining somewhere
 1. login with cookies, generate sessions and store/check with postgres db
 3. (CLIENT) redo the design, so its responsive from start, add meta tag for mobile, use stylus
 4. on login - server should send to everyone logged, that new user is in/// or perhaps autorefresh active users each n second in each client